 The fern glen: A part of the upland addition was a South-east facing hillside in the far NE corner that descended from the upper ridge line of the new addition.
 In 1955 the Garden received a gift of funds from the Minnetonka Garden Club and the Little Minnetonka Garden Club to create a fern hill in that as yet undeveloped part of the Garden.
 Martha began this project in 1956 by setting out 2,160 fern plants followed by 308 the next year and ending her part of the project in 1958 when the total reached 2,843 fern plants.
 Ken Avery would complete it in 1960-61 pushing the fern count to 3,094.

 1993 Addition: Following the addition of the upland acreage, it was the curator's work to maintain and develop the land following the principles espoused by Eloise Butler.
 In 1993 however, Friends member Elaine Christenson would propose a small further addition.
 Looking at some of Martha Crones old slides she noticed a prairie area east of the current boundary fence.
 That area was now overgrown, but it once was grassland.
 Working with Gardener Cary George they both got the idea of adding an extra acre.
-The cost of adding the needed fencing was met by making use of some old un-needed fencing that still separated the upland from original woodland, and by a payment from the Friends for the cost of the new fencing needed.
+The cost of adding the needed fencing was met by making use of some old un-needed fencing that still separated the upland from original woodland.
+The fence work was done by Able Fence Co, hired by the Friends for a net cost of $3,695.
 (6) This addition brought the Garden up to its current size of 15 acres.
 You can read Elaine Christenson's account of the addition here: (Article).

 Map: Garden plan showing the location of the 1993 addition, courtesy Minneapolis Park and Recreation Board.